bicycle-codes/envelope/README.md

 // => hello
 ```

+#### Decrypt a message that I wrote
-Pass in the keys as a separate argument if you are the message author,
+Pass in the keys as a separate argument if you are the message author.
+The
-because we need to keep your device names out of the unencrypted envelope.
+sender's keys are not in the message evnelope, because we need to keep your
+device names out of the unencrypted envelope.

 ```js
 import { decryptMessage } from '@ssc-half-light/envelope'